 A jewel of history and heritage

-Today, we are asking the public for help to protect and conserve the treasures of the chapel for the benefit of future generations.
+Today, we are asking the public for help to protect and conserve the treasures of the chapel and the Museum's collection for the benefit of future generations.

 What People Are Saying

 "This beautiful old chapel was such a surprise.
 We visited it as part of our Leonard Cohen 'pilgrimage' to Montreal, and this chapel is mentioned in his song 'Suzanne', so it was a must see for us.
 It is possible to climb the tower and look out over the harbour.
 It is well worth a visit."

 — Mary D Hobart, Read More

 "Lovely church with really nice staff.
 Nicely renovated and easy to stop in and tour the museum.
 Admission is free vs Notre Dame $6 but please donate to help keep the church beautiful."